IB English A: Internal Oral Guidance (2025)

 Contents

-The International Baccalaureate (IB) program offers a variety of assessments for students, including Internal Assessments (IAs), which are pieces of coursework marked by students’ teachers.
-The Language A Language and Literature Internal Assessment takes the form of an Individual Oral, which is a presentation and conversation between the student and their teacher.
+The International Baccalaureate Diploma Programme (IBDP)offers a variety of assessments for students.
+This includes Internal Assessments (IAs), which are pieces of coursework marked by students’ teachers.
+The Internal Assessment (IA) component of the IB English A: Language and Literature course takes the form of an Individual Oral known as the IB English IO, which is a presentation and conversation between the student and their teacher.
+But what exactly does this entail, and how can you prepare effectively?

 Examine the ways in which the global issue of your choice is presented through the content and form of two of the texts that you have studied.